 We appreciate that everyone has their own individual aspirations in terms of how far and how quickly they wish to progress as an official, so the grading structures have been designed to provide a clear pathway through the various grades.
 It is worth taking the time to familiarise yourself with the relevant grading structures; these set out what is required at each grade, how to be promoted to the next grade and the types of tournaments that you are eligible to officiate at.
-All grading information can be found in the Official Hub here.
+All grading information can be found on the officials' area of the LTA website.